RoshnaVakkeel/be-inspired-pp5-ci/README.md

 ### Profile Detail page

-Profile detail page looks like and can be accessed as shown [here](/workspace/be-inspired-pp5-ci/docs/features_testing/profile_details.gif)
+Profile detail page looks like and can be accessed as shown [here](docs/features_testing/profile_details.gif)
 - The user can access their profile or others by selecting their avatars.
 - The edit profile page provides user's details including adding a their name, age_group, brie_bio, add/update their profile image.
+- Displays info how many followers user has and how many users they are following
 - It also shows number of posts and recommendations they created.
 - It also enlists the posts and recommendations they created as you scroll down.
 - If the user signed in clicks on their profile, they can see a dropdown menu at top right corner.